Starts at North Gate Bridge:

 In the first week of February 1717, the trustees of already existing Skiddy’s and Bretridge’s Hospitals, small houses, decided that their premises were too uncomfortable for their impoverished patients.
 Both hospitals were in essence extensive almhouses located in the area now occupied by St. Anne’s Church.
 In early July 1718, work began on the new building, which was constructed on land obtained from the trustees of the nearby Green Coat Hospital.
 The front of the new building was to have stone arches or piazzas, which were to be built through the subscription of Brigadier Sterne and Alderman Knapp.
 In late September 1719, the almshouse was finished, at a total cost of cost £1,150.

-Just east of Shandon Street, the foundation stone of North Infirmary Hospital was laid on 25 December 1720.
+Just east of Shandon Street, the foundation stone of North Infirmary Hospital was laid on the 25th December 1720.
 Several months later, the building was completed and contained three floors with four rooms on each floor.
 The North Infirmary is now the site of the Shandon Court Hotel.

 The present Cathedral of St. Mary’s and St. Anne’s is the fifth church on the site since the early 1600s (1624, 1700, 1730, and 1808).
 The story of the present day structure is as follows.
 In 1820, an immense fire greatly damaged the fourth cathedral so much so that it was really the skeleton structure of the burned cathedral that survived.
 However all was not lost and shortly after, the bishop of that time, John Murphy delegated to architect, George Pain, the rebuilding of the then 12 year old cathedral, inside and outside.
 George Pain was also responsible for the design of buildings such as Holy Trinity Church, St. Patrick’s Church and Blackrock Castle.